Society Award Winners

 Given to a current practitioner of psychology in any area of professional applied psychology.
 It acknowledges unusually significant contributions to professional practice in the UK.

-Award for Excellence in Psychology Education
+Award for Distinguished Contributions to Psychology Education

 Given to a present or past teacher of psychology at any level in recognition of an unusually significant contribution to education and training in psychology in the UK.